taravasya/discourse-formatting-toolbar/README.md

 <br>

 ## Thanks

-Basically, I didn't create much, I just adapted some functions from the plugins of these two person :

  - [ZogStrip](https://github.com/discourse/vbulletin-bbcode) : for his vbulletin BBcode, which was very helpful.
  - [cpradio](https://github.com/cpradio) : for the help on the toolbar.